Website Port of Seattle

 Who you are:

-- Educated – You possess a Bachelor’s degree in Business, Finance, International Business, or related field.
+- Educated – You possess a High School Diploma or equivalent.

 - Committed to Equity – You will apply equity and exemplify shared values, behaviors, and practices in all aspects of the work.
 At the Port of Seattle, equity is a daily responsibility and a foundational expectation for all Port employees.